 Every homeowner should calculate their solar panel payback period or have a reputable solar panel installation company estimate it for them before going solar.
-The time it takes you to pay back your panels using energy savings is a good indicator of overall solar value for your home, and it also determines when you’ll recuperate your upfront costs and start saving money.
+The time it takes you to pay back your panels using energy savings is a good indicator of overall solar value for your home, and it also determines when you’ll recuperate your upfront fees and start saving money.

 Net Metering Policies in Alabama

-Net metering is a great solar incentive in many states that helps reduce energy bills, pay back the solar energy system installation cost sooner and provide a greater ROI in the long run.
+Net metering is a great solar incentive in many states that helps reduce energy bills, pay back the solar energy system installation fees sooner and provide a greater ROI in the long run.
 Unfortunately, Alabama doesn’t mandate net metering.
 As such, most customers opt to install solar batteries alongside their panels.
-This will add to your upfront cost substantially but almost always saves you more than panels alone in Alabama over time.
+This will add to your upfront fees substantially but almost always saves you more than panels alone in Alabama over time.